Litmos & GDPR: Frequently Asked Questions

 - GDPR also places new obligations on organizations that market to, track or handle EU personal data, no matter where an organization is located.

-- The regulation will take effect in May 2018.
+- The regulation took effect in May 2018.

 What constitutes personal data?